This web site is an effort to support the creation of more quality C++ libraries by

-Specify the minimal requirements that a C++ library must fullfill to be useful to the C++ community.
+Specifying the minimal requirements that a C++ library must fulfill to be useful to the C++ community.

-Provide the tools to meet those requirements with minimal effort.
+Suggesting the tools and methods to meet those requirements with minimal effort.

 Aesthetically pleasing with good typography, flowing text, etc.

 Exploit modern social media features such as RSS feeds, Facebook Favorites, per library and per page nested comment threads to facilitate library development.
 Perhaps these will become a permanent historical record which gathers all the "extra" information required.
 Also this will permit users to leave hints for those users which follow.
 It's about organizing information which is now all over the place.